Skip to content

 What if I fail?

-The Written Examination runs twice a year, in May and November, so a failed sitting means a six-month wait until the next attempt.
+The Written Examination runs twice a year, in March and September, so a failed sitting means a six-month wait until the next attempt.
 This is genuinely fine.
 Most candidates who pass second time report that the second run was less stressful because they understood the marking schema better.
 After a fail, the actionable steps are: get the post-exam report and any individual feedback the college provides, identify whether your loss was content gaps or structural (most second-attempt candidates find it was structural), join a study group with first-time passers if you have not already, and rework MEQ practice with that focus.
 Talking to your training supervisor and your director of training is worth doing early.
 Looking after your own mental health while preparing for a psychiatry exam is not optional and most trainees underestimate the toll a re-sit can take.

 Related study guides